Opulinks-Tech/OPL1000-HDK/HDK/Module/Readme.md

 Modules:

-D366F_V10_F: HDR of OPL1000 module with flash and antenna (ESP-12F like)
+D366F_V10_F: HDR of OPL1000 module with flash and antenna (ESP-12F pin-to-pin compatible)

-D366F_V10_S: HDR of OPL1000 module with flash and antenna (ESP-12S like)
+D366F_V10_S: HDR of OPL1000 module with flash and antenna (ESP-12S pin-to-pin compatible)

 D3F: HDR of OPL1000 module with flash and antenna